Open-Systems-Pharmacology/docs/part-3/pk-sim-simulations.md

 ![The Create Simulation dialog.
 Here, the Processes tab is shown, in which the proteins, i.e. the enzymes, transporters and binding proteins, expressed in the Individual can be linked to the corresponding active processes defined in the Compound.](../assets/images/part-3/ProcessesSimulation.png)

 In the **Processes** tab of the **Create Simulation** window, processes like e.g. metabolic, transport, excretion and specific binding processes defined in the selected individual (or population) can be linked to the ADME properties of the selected compounds.
-A detailed descripton of how to set up interaction of a drug with enzymes/transporters (e.g. via a drug-drug interaction or induction) can be found in [PK-Sim® Compounds: Defining Inhibition/Induction Processes](../part-3/pk-sim-compounds-defining-inhibition-induction-processes.md).
+A detailed description of how to set up interaction of a drug with enzymes/transporters (e.g. via a drug-drug interaction or induction) can be found in [PK-Sim® Compounds: Defining Inhibition/Induction Processes](../part-3/pk-sim-compounds-defining-inhibition-induction-processes.md).

 {% hint style="warning" %}
 If, and only if, processes in individuals are linked to properties of the compounds, these processes are modeled in the simulation.